BarnyK/SkeletonActionClassification/source/readme.md

   - [x] Transform from coco to this
 - [x] Support other skeletons
   - [x] Port all functions that use information about skeleton type to one module
+- [ ] Support preprocessing from nturgb
+- [ ] 2P-GCN
 - [ ] Fix for alignement in mutual (double the bodies up front)
-- [ ] Support generation from nturgb
-- [ ] 2P-GCN
 - [ ] Single file + evaluation
+- [ ] Visualization with windowing

 GENERAL PIPELINE: